qdrant/docs/qdrant/v1.0.x/distributed_deployment.md

 Read `consistency` can be specified for most read requests and will ensure that the returned result is consistent across cluster nodes.

-- `All` will query all nodes and return points, which present on all of them
+- `all` will query all nodes and return points, which present on all of them
-- `Majority` will query all nodes and return points, which present on the majority of them
+- `majority` will query all nodes and return points, which present on the majority of them
-- `Quorum` will query randomly selected majority of nodes and return points, which present on all of them
+- `quorum` will query randomly selected majority of nodes and return points, which present on all of them
-- `N` - will query `N` randomly selected nodes and return points, which present on all of them
+- `1`/`2`/`3`/etc - will query specified number of randomly selected nodes and return points which present on all of them
 - default `consistency` is `1`

 ```http